 - A lack of systems and processes in place to ensure volunteer protection, and resources to recruit, train and manage people

-- People no longer wanting to commit to long-term volunteering arrangements
+- People no longer want to commit to long-term volunteering arrangements

 - A ‘lack of community connections’ and ‘emotional stress’ during the pandemic.